EduardoHoths/expense-tracker-api/use-cases.md

 **Description**: The application must use JWT to authenticate users and protect endpoints.

-- [ ] JWT required for all expense endpoints
+- [ ] JWT required for all expense endpoints <!-- add a middleware to check for JWT -->
 - [ ] JWT must have configurable expiration
 - [ ] JWT token invalidation after logout or expiration